IBM/easej-app-mod-demo/README.md

         <img src="./images/wca-add-files.png">
     </div>

 7. Next, a modernization issues list will be presented with the must fix issue detected by watsonx Code Assistant for Enterprise Java Applications.
 You can review each issue in detail by clicking on the expand button on the right-hand side of each item.
 The **Additional information** tab highlights other issues you should be aware of when migrating your application, though these do not require code changes.
-After the review is complete, click the **Run auto-fixes** button to apply the automated changes (Note, these are the same `rewrite` changes you could have applied using maven and gradle with the configuration from Transformation Advisor.
+After the review is complete, click the **Run auto-fixes** button to apply the automated changes (Note, these are the same `rewrite` changes you could have applied using maven and gradle with the configuration from Application Modernization Accelerator.
 Applying them in WCA is easier as it doesn't require you to customize and run a build).

     <div align="center">
         <img src="./images/wca-issues-list-sm.png">